-The NSU Writing and Communication Center has moved to a new space on the 4th floor of the Alvin Sherman Library, Rm.
+The NSU Writing and Communication Center is located on the 4th floor of the Alvin Sherman Library, Rm.
 430. This space is designed for comfort and mobility, allowing consultants and students to work together in a variety of ways.
 This dynamic space has mobile furniture, whiteboards, and distributed technology that promote constant creativity and collaboration.
-Learn more about some of the features of this new space and the events held in it below.
+Learn more about some of the features of this space and the events held in it below.

-If you haven't had the chance to visit us in person, you can use the virtual tour below to explore this new space:
+If you haven't had the chance to visit us in person, you can use the virtual tour below to explore the WCC:

 This open space is intentionally designed for comfort and mobility, providing opportunities for consultants and students to work together in a variety of ways.
 The space has mobile furniture, rolling and fixed whiteboards, and technology that promotes constant creativity and collaboration.
 It also has a touchscreen monitor that students can use to make appointments and complete assessment surveys.

 The WCC is mostly desktop-free, allowing for greater flexibility in the utilization of the space.
 Students are encouraged to bring their own devices (BYOD – namely laptops and tablets) to work in the WCC.
 The WCC does have laptops and tablets that consultants can sign out to use during their sessions.

 These two collaborative multimodal spaces are equipped with large monitors, outlets, mobile chairs, and audio/visual recording capabilities.
 They are ideal spaces for students working on presentations or group projects, offering them the capability to record themselves and review their delivery.
 Mostly soundproof, these Shark Tanks provide a location for students who may prefer to work in a quieter setting.
 When available, they also serve as a space for consultants to host online sessions with students in remote locations.

 Call 954-262-4644 or email the WCC to reserve one of these rooms.